rpm-software-management/dnf/doc/command_ref.rst

     the %packages section in a `kickstart <http://fedoraproject.org/wiki/ Anaconda/Kickstart>`_ file.

+This command by default does not force a sync of expired metadata.
+See also :ref:`\metadata_synchronization-label`.

 ------------
 Info Command
 ------------

 ``dnf [options] info [<package-spec>...]``
     Is used to list description and summary information about available packages.

+This command by default does not force a sync of expired metadata.
+See also :ref:`\metadata_synchronization-label`.

 ---------------
 Install Command